 As an email copywriter, I dread these emails from my transactional esp because they are typically missed opportunities to build brand and engage me as a customer.

-These transactional emails can be bold, not boring!
+Transactional emails can be bold, not boring!

 You as a marketer know your transactional emails are more likely to be opened than anything else you send.
 And you know you are sending an email to a bona fide customer since they have already made a purchase.